 Camping at Homegrown

-The campsite will be fenced off and the entrance manned by security, but please be aware you are still camping at your own risk and we are not liable for injury, damage or loss of property, etc.
+The campsite will be fenced off and the entrance manned by security or stewards, but please be aware you are still camping at your own risk and we are not liable for injury, damage or loss of property, etc.

 Anyone under the age of 16 must be accompanied by someone 18+ years old.

-Campers may only bring tents that are one berth bigger than the number of occupants, allowing room only for storage of personal items.
+Campers may only bring tents that are one berth bigger than the number of occupants, allowing room for some storage.

 You will receive a wristband which you must keep on you at all times – all wristbands will be checked on entering / leaving the campsite and at the entrances / exits to the festival site.

 Even though you can leave and return to the camp site as you wish, please note that alcohol can only be brought in on your first entry to the campsite.

 The car park is located very near to the campsite.
 No traffic is allowed on the campsite.

 Well behaved dogs are permitted but must be on a lead at all times both in the campsite and the festival site.